SusanPotters/cv-dl/README.md

 # 1. Introduction
-The goal of this project is to investigate if using style transfer as data augmentation to enlarge the dataset is beneficial and if so, if it more beneficial than enlarging your dataset via normal augmentations.
+Recent work has suggested that ImageNet-trained CNNs are biased towards recognising textures, instead of shapes [1].
+Moreover, they demonstrated that the same architecture that can learn a texture-based representation on ImageNet, is also able to learn a shape-based representation on a stylized version of ImageNet.
+It provides an additional robustness to image distortions, given rise to the idea of using style transfer for data augmentation, which was also investigated by Zheng et al. [2].

-...
+The goal of this project is to investigate if using style transfer as data augmentation to enlarge the dataset is beneficial and if so, if it more beneficial than enlarging your dataset via normal data augmentations.

 # 2. Style transfer
 Style transfer can be used to compose images in the style of another image, or painting.
 This specific technique was first introduced by Gatys et al. [3].
 It uses a style image (for example of a painting), and an input image, after which it tries to blend these two images together such that the input image is styled like the style image.
 For this project, three different style images were taken into account, which are shown below.